 Situated on the shores of Llyn Tegid (better known to tourists as Lake Bala), the town is best known for the life and ministry of the Rev. Thomas Charles (1755-1814).
 Born at Abercywyn, near St Clears in Carmarthenshire, Charles was converted under the ministry of Daniel Rowland at Newchapel in 1773.
 He studied for the Anglican ministry at Llandowror and then at Oxford University.

 After ordination, Charles served at various parishes in Somerset and Shropshire, but found himself increasingly unpopular in the Church of England owing to his “Methodist” style of preaching.
-Returning to Wales, in 1783 he married Sarah Jones, stepdaughter of a Methodist preacher in Bala, a beautiful and accomplished girl who kept a local shop.
+Returning to Wales, in 1783 he married Sarah Jones, stepdaughter of a Methodist preacher in Bala, a beautiful and accomplished woman who kept a local shop.
 She was a great support to him both spiritually and financially.
 The following year he left the Anglicans and joined the Methodists.
 Charles and his family lived in a prominent white-fronted house in the High Street, now serving as a branch of Barclays Bank.
 Twin brown plaques in English and Welsh record his residence.
 Just below, another plaque remembers Mari Jones (1784-1864), whose search for a Bible in her own language inspired the foundation of the British and Foreign Bible Society.

 At the north end of Bala is the Green, a large open space, which now provides a car park and children's playground.
 At one end is an ancient stone circle, like a miniature Stonehenge, with a flat stone in the centre providing an open-air pulpit.
 It was here that Methodist preachers, including Thomas Charles and John Elias would address crowds of thousands on Sundays.
 Villages would come in from outlying farms and hamlets to listen.